D-E-F-E-A-T/dotfiles-8/config/Qubes-os/README.md

 ------------
 This is a short guide on how to customize the look and feel of your [Qubes OS].
 If your a big fun of using WM as I do.
-At first when I installed Qubes I diidn't like the default xfce4 destop environment since am used to window manager.
+At first when I installed Qubes I didn't like the default xfce4 destop environment since am used to a window manager.

-After a searching I found out they have an article on setting up [i3] on `dom0`;so I gave it a shot but it turn out I didn't like the default look either.
+After a searching I found out they have an article on setting up [i3] on `dom0`;so I gave it a shot but it turn out the default didn't look nice either.
 So I decided to rice it a bit.

 Rice Overview
 -------------
 1. Application launcher for `dom0`

-    I choose to use [rofi] since it supports icons and it over some extra features than the `dmenu`.
+    I choose to use [rofi] since it supports icons and it has some extra features than `dmenu`.
 2. Terminal emulator `rxvt-unicode`
 3. Nitrogen for changing my `dom0` wallpaper.
-4. [Polybar] as my status bar of choose.
+4. [Polybar] as my status bar of choice.

 Getting our files ready
 -----------------------